 Contains affiliate links.
 I might earn a small commission that helps support this site if you click and make a purchase, at no extra cost to you.

-I have two smokers.
+The smoker: I have two smokers.
 One is an electric smoker and the other is the Big Green Egg.
 Both are great, but I can’t recommend the Big Green Egg enough.
-It maintains a constant temperature all day without having to add more fuel, which is phenomenal.
+It maintains a constant temperature all day without having to add more fuel, which is a phenomenal benefit.
 The electric smoker also works great, but I find the quality of the smoke to not be quite as good.